bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

   that approximate real numbers.
 A _rounding_ operation
-  maps real numbers to representable values of a number format according to rules, called the rounding mode.
+  maps real numbers to representable values of a number format according to rules in the form of rounding modes.

 <!-- When every value in the number format
   is represented by a fixed exponent,